 It is worthwhile to check which Karijini gorges are closed beforehand.
 When we visited in May 2021, several of the gorges were closed temporarily due to incidents in the park.

-Unfortunately, there was a death at Handrail Pool a few weeks before we visited and so this part of the gorge is closed for the foreseeable future.
+Unfortunately, there was a death at Handrail Pool a few weeks before we visited so this part of the gorge was closed until safety improvements were installed in 2023.

 Maintenance can also close gorges and lookouts, which was the case when we visited.
 Circular Pool is also permanently closed due to asbestos risk in the area.

 Plan ahead and check for any gorge closures in Karijini on the DBCA website.
-The Eco Retreat should also have a sign at reception outlining closures.
+The Eco Retreat should also have a sign at reception outlining any gorge closures.

-Optus is the only teleco provider that has reception in Karijini.
-Usually Telstra has the broadest coverage, but the Telstra signal did not cover inside Karijini during our trip except for on the west side near Hamersley Gorge.
+Optus is the only telecom provider that has mobile reception in Karijini.
+Usually, Telstra has the broadest coverage, but the Telstra signal did not cover inside Karijini during our trip except for on the west side near Hamersley Gorge.

 Telstra reception is available in Tom Price, but not inside Karijini National Park.